Music Director for the Joffrey since 2010

 Speck has been a regular commentator on National Public Radio, the BBC, the Australian Broadcasting Corporation, and Voice of Russia, broadcast throughout the world.
 His writing has been featured in numerous magazines and journals.

 Born in Boston, Speck graduated summa cum laude from Yale University.
 There he founded and directed the Berkeley Chamber Orchestra, which continues to perform to this day.
 He was a Fulbright Scholar in Berlin, where he founded Concerto Grosso Berlin, an orchestra dedicated to the performances of Baroque and Classical music in a historically informed style.
 He received his Master’s Degree with highest honors from the University of Southern California, served as a Conducting Fellow at the Aspen School of Music, and studied at the Tanglewood Music Center.
-He is fluent in English, German, and French has a diploma in Italian, speaks Spanish, and has a reading knowledge of Russian.
+He is fluent in English and German, has a diploma in Italian, speaks French and Spanish, and has a reading knowledge of Russian.